avian2/jsonmerge/README.rst

 documents could require merging of two values of different types.
 For example, *jsonmerge* does not know how to merge a string to an object.

+Currently there is only limited support for the *oneOf* keyword, where both *base* and *head* can be validated by the same *oneOf* element.

 You can work around this limitation by defining for your own strategy that defines what to do in such cases.
 See docstring documentation for the *Strategy* class on how to do that. get_schema() however currently provides